regisdebruyne/regisdebruyne.github.io/_posts/2019-12-19-DNA-barcoding-beetles.md

   - Arthropods
   - DNA barcoding
 sidebar:
+  - title: "Research project"
+    text: "General Molecular Systematics"
-  - title: "Role"
+  - title: "Role in the project"
     text: "Experimental assistant"
-  - title: "Responsibilities"
+  - title: "Contributio to the paper
-    text: "Took part to the experimental design and development.
-Particpated to the training of the main student"
+    text: "Took part to the design and development.
+Participated to the experimental training of the main operator."
 ---

 ## Abstract